 The goal of any online business is to attract and retain customers.
-And in order to do that, you need a website.
+And in order to do that, you need a website with great web design.
 But defining exactly how you want your site to acquire these customers, sell them on a product or service and turn them into a loyal following is always harder than it sounds.

 The truth is — there’s no one “right way” of accomplishing all of these goals.
 Online marketing team strategies change with the times, shifting and changing as new technologies and trends arise.
 However, there are a few things to follow when it comes to designing an effective website that will target your audience into paying customers.

-Here’s what you need to do in order to design a audience focused website:
+Here’s what you need to do in order to design an audience-focused website:

 Define Your Target Audience

 The first step in designing an effective website is defining your target audience.

 How and where are you going to target this particular audience?
 How many people make up this target market, and how much money do they spend on a yearly basis?
 What other experiences or websites have these people been exposed to?
 The more information you have about your target market, the better prepared you’ll be when it comes time to design your site.

 You should also conduct research into the target audiences of your competitors’ sites as well.
 Although their approach may not be designed to target your target audience specifically, it gives you an idea of what’s already proven successful with certain groups of people.
 Take note of what works — and more importantly, why it works.